textpattern/textpattern.github.io/tags/variable.md

 ### Example 2: Use any tag's value as a conditional expression

 There are two parts to making this work.
-First a variable is created that stores the output of any tag as the @value@ (the @name@ is arbitrary)...
+First a variable is created that stores the output of any tag as the `value` (the `name` is arbitrary)...

 ```html
 <txp:variable name="foo" value='<txp:permlink />' />